elifesciences-publications/Chloroquine-concentration-fatality/Analysis.md

 #### Estimating delta increase in those with observed peak

-We only use prospectively studied patients
+We only use prospectively studied patients - the retrospectively studied patients have quite a different concentration-fatality profile.

 ```r
 pooled_data = dplyr::filter(pooled_data, Prospective=='Yes')